 - 6. Reason.
 Describe the motion of the charges in the wire. - 7.
 Reason.
 Describe the motion of the positive test charge as the polarity varies. - 8.
 Observe.
 When the polarity of the wire changes, the fields don't change everywhere immediately.
 They begin to change closest to the wire and then spread outwards through space.
 Use the simulation: http://falstad.com/emwave1.
 Describe what this changing pattern looks like. - 9.
+Compare.
+Here are images showing an electrostatic field along with the simulation above (but the magnetic fields have been removed).
+Interpret how field strength and direction is represented in each image.
+Use the images to sketch what happens to the electric field strength and direction as you move further away from the source along a particular line.

-Observe.
+10. Observe.
 Freeze the simulation.
-Static electric or magnetic fields drop off in a steady way (further from the source, the field always become smaller) at positions farther from the sources.
+Electrostatic or magnetostatic fields drop off in a steady way (further from the source, the field always become smaller) at positions farther from the sources.
 Is this happening in this situation?
 Explain.

 An alternating current produces a changing pattern of electric and magnetic fields that spreads outwards from the wire through space.
 In 1864, James Clerk Maxwell studied these phenomena in detail and mathematically described the wave-like motion of these oscillating fields.
-From his calculations he determined the outwards speed of the rippling fields to be given by: $4\pi k$
+From his calculations he determined the outwards speed of the rippling fields to be given by: $2 - 4\pi k$

-$$r^2 = \frac{4\pi k}{\mu_o}$$
+$$v^2 = \frac{4}{\mu_0}$$